Immune Effector Cell Encephalopathy (ICE) Score

 ICE Score Calculator

-Immune Effector Cell Encephalopathy score for neurocognitive assessment in adults receiving CAR T-cell therapy.
+Immune Effector Cell–Associated Encephalopathy (ICE) assessment for adults receiving CAR T-cell therapy.

 The Immune Effector Cell Encephalopathy (ICE) score is a 10-point bedside neurologic screening tool used to assess neurocognitive function in patients receiving immune effector cell therapies, especially CAR T-cell therapy.
 It is part of the ASTCT framework for evaluating ICANS (immune effector cell–associated neurotoxicity syndrome).